Two Dollar Click

-“Two Dollar Click”, by Jordan Welsh and found at twodollarclick.com, is a PTC (Paid to Click) scam site that has such a bad reputation that we’re going straight to it here.
+It has such a bad reputation that we’re just going to get straight to it here.

 To a certain degree, just about every single person had a variation on the theme that no one got paid for their efforts at Two Dollar Click.